 Attendance reflected the team’s lack of success.
-Although clearly, the young pitcher, Walter Johnson, was worth the price of admission, fans had little reason to suspect the 1912 team would turns things around.
+Although clearly, the young pitcher Walter Johnson was worth the price of admission, fans had little reason to suspect the 1912 team would turn things around.

 Griffith was determined to change that.
 He got rid of veterans who had done little to help the team win and replaced them with eager younger players – mainly Eddie Foster, Ray Morgan and Howard Shanks.
 He acquired first baseman Chick Gandil in May.
 The immediate results weren’t evident, however.
 In late May, after seven losses in eight games, Washington stood at 17-21 in sixth place.

 On the last day of a series in Boston on May 30 – the second game of a twin-bill — Johnson shut out the Red Sox on five hits, improving his record to 9-4.
 The Senators headed to St. Louis for a four-city swing through the Midwest.

 Washington won the first three.
 On June 4 before a barely 1,000 fans, Johnson beat the last-place Browns 3-2 to complete a four-game sweep of St. Louis.
 The Senators were now a game over .500 and had slipped into fifth place.